newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

     }
 ```

 _Note: The value of the accountId just needs to be a New Relic account to which you have access.
-Feel free to replace `1606862` with any valid New Relic accountId to which you have access._
+Replace `1606862` with any valid New Relic accountId to which you have access._

 6. Save `index.js` and watch the `Lab 1 Nerdlet` reload in your Browser.
 7. Ctrl+click (or right click) on the web browser screen displaying our Nerdlet and choose the menu item `Inspect`.